 and

-where $q$ is the probability of the field to be in the coherent state and $(1-q)$ is the probability to be in the squeezed state.
+where $q$ is the probability of the field being in the coherent state and $(1-q)$ is the probability of being in the squeezed state.
 In this study, the field is prepared in the MSCS as in Eq.
 (3) and various quantum optical quantities associated with these states are compared with the corresponding quantities of the PSCS.

-To study the interaction dynamics of the atom with two different states of fields, we need to fix a parameter which is common to both the fields.
-Here, for PSCS and MSCS, average number of coherent photons $N_{c}$ and and average number of squeezed photons $N_{s}$ are common, but $q$ which occurs only in MSCS is a variable.
-It is essential to fix the value of $q$ so that the states have same mean number of photons.
+To study the interaction dynamics of the atom with two different states of fields, we need to fix a parameter which is common to both fields.
+Here, for PSCS and MSCS, the average number of coherent photons $N_{c}$ and average number of squeezed photons $N_{s}$ are common, but $q$ which occurs only in MSCS is variable.
+It is essential to fix the value of $q$ so that the states have the same mean number of photons.
 But, for PSCS $\langle n \rangle = N_c + N_s$ and for MSCS $\langle n \rangle = q N_c + (1-q) N_s$.
 So, by equating the mean number of photons we will never get a solution for $q$.
-Another way to choose the value of $q$ is by equating the overlap with the coherent state for both the PSCS and MSCS, i.e., $\bra{\alpha}\hat{\rho}_{pure}\ket{\alpha} = \bra{\alpha}\hat{\rho}_{mixed}\ket{\alpha}$.
+Another way to choose the value of $q$ is by equating the overlap with the coherent state for both the PSCS and MSCS, i.e., $\bra{\alpha}\hat{\rho}_{\text{pure}}\ket{\alpha} = \bra{\alpha}\hat{\rho}_{\text{mixed}}\ket{\alpha}$.
 The contributions of coherent state to PSCS and MSCS are given by the following equations respectively;

 where $\alpha_R$ and $\alpha_I$ are the real and imaginary parts of $\alpha$ respectively.
-Solving these equations for real part of $\alpha$ we get
+Solving these equations for the real part of $\alpha$ we get

-From eqn.\ref{eu_eqn6} we observe that if $|\zeta| = 0$, $q$ becomes $1$.
-So now both PSCS and MSCS are pure coherent state.
-But, if $\alpha = 0$ then $q=0$.
-In this case both the states become pure squeezed states.
+From eqn.\ref{eu_eqn6} we observe that if $|\zeta| = 0$, $q$ becomes $1$ which makes both PSCS and MSCS pure coherent state.
+But, if $\alpha = 0$ then $q=0$ and both the states become pure squeezed states.
 So, the equal overlap of the coherent state implies that the limiting cases of PSCS and MSCS are the same.

-The PCD for the PSCS is given by ~\cite{subeesh2012effect, loudon1987squeezed, yuen1976two},
+The PCD for the PSCS is given by ~\cite{subeesh2012effect, loudon1987squeezed, PhysRevA.13.2226},

 where $\mu=\cosh|\zeta|=\sqrt{1+N_{s}}$, $\nu=\sinh|\zeta|=\sqrt{N_{s}}$ and $\beta=\sqrt{N_{c}}(\sqrt{1+N_{s}}+\sqrt{N_{s}})$; $N_{s}=$ average number of squeezed photons and $N_{c}=$ average number of coherent photons.